 Before you can safely begin your practise of aikido basic techniques, there are several important things you will need to know...

 Dojo etiquette is the behaviour that will be expected of you.
 Some Aikido dojo's offer a very relaxed attitude to training and others a more formal discipline.
-Either way it is essential to maintain respect for the instructor, other students, and the general rules.
+It is essential to maintain respect for the instructor, students, and general rules.

 Second, you will be shown how to relax, warm-up, and prepare yourself for training.
 Do not neglect this important stage, it will certainly help you avoid unnecessary injuries, that can be a real setback in your training goal plan.

 Third, you may be shown a mix of basic postures and ukemi.
 This is to prepare you to perform and receive techniques safely.
-In fact, a whole series of ukemi breakfalls will be covered that you'll need to stay safe.
+A whole series of ukemi breakfalls will be covered that you'll need to stay safe when receiving techniques.

 Some Aikido groups will have you practice solo for a few classes to prepare.
 Others will get you partnered up quickly.
 Either way, be gentle when performing techniques, and stay relaxed and willing to move, when receiving them.

 In most dojo's, the first Aikido techniques you will cover are shihonage, and ikkajo (ikkyo).
 This is because they are regarded as very difficult to master, and need to be introduced early on.